KlevGG/TrackerScreenshot/README.md

 The script uses Chrome Webdriver, therefore, you need to have Chrome installed.

-- Install `pip install selenium` and `pip install webdriver-manager`
 - Create a folder with a name of your choice.
 Example: "screenshots-bot".
-- Download "screenshots.py" into the folder by cloning or downloading manually.
+- Clone or download the library into the folder.
+- run `pip install -r requirements.txt` to install required libraries.
 - Edit `screenshots.py` with your details as instructed below.
 It's recommended to edit with Notepad++.
 - run `python screenshots.py` in the terminal.
 - Screenshots will be generated for each tracker with the date and time.